Why You Should Be a Strong Runner

 Become a strong runner.
 The common belief among runners is that weight lifting will create a bulky physique for them that will hinder their running.
 I suppose a strongman competitor’s daily 10,000-calorie consumption has nothing to do with their colossal muscular build.
 The truth is that size is a part of a predisposed genetic layout.
 A runner’s physique is usually naturally long and lean and without the large calorie intake and genetics, they will never be adding on much size.

-Soreness can be apart of a new training regimen, but will subside usually two to three days afterward.
+Don’t be alarmed if you get a little sore when you start a strength training program.
+Soreness can be apart of a new training regimen, but will subside usually in a few days.
 During a consistent exercise program, soreness will become much less severe as your body adapts to the training.
-You can decrease soreness even right after a race by strength training because it will increase blood flow to sore muscles
+You can decrease soreness even right after a race by strength training because it will increase blood flow to sore muscles.